Supreme Court of Texas Permanent Judicial Commission for Children, Youth and Families

 The Supreme Court established the Children's Commission in 2007 with the overall goal of improving the child welfare system by increasing public awareness of challenges facing children and families involved in the child welfare system and bringing attention to this important issue through judicial leadership, reforming judicial practice, and informing policy affecting child welfare.
 The Children's Commission is a leading collaborative partner in

 The Children's Commission is chaired by Justice Eva Guzman.
-Members include Department of Family and Protective Services (DFPS) and Child Protective Services (CPS) executive leadership, non-profit foundation and state bar leaders, private attorneys, legislators, judges, other elected officials, and child welfare stakeholders.
+Members include Department of Family and Protective Services (DFPS) and Child Protective Services (CPS) executive leadership, non-profit foundation

 The Children's Commission is supported by a 40-plus-member advisory group called the Collaborative Council.
 Members include child placing agencies, service providers, parent and child advocates, mental health, education, substance abuse, and immigration experts as well as children's advocacy centers and many other child protection child and family advocacy groups.